 - Seasonal – Fall, Christmas, Easter

-- Sports – Local or national teams
+- Sports – sports in general such as football or basketball or specific local or national teams

 - Animal / Pet